Aerobic anoxygenic phototrophic bacteria

-Cellular Structure
+Cellular structure

 Research suggests that all currently known AAPB contain Gram-negative cell walls.
-The majority, have shapes that resemble cylinders, as well as flagella and cilia.
+The majority have shapes that resemble cylinders, as well as flagella and pili.
 AAP bacteria are motile due to one polar or subpolar flagellum.
-Species of these bacteria such as R. denitrificans and S. sibiricus have up to three subpolar flagella.
+Species of these bacteria such as Roseobacter denitrificans and Sandaracinobacter sibiricus have up to three subpolar flagella.
 AAPB cell dimensions are normally, 1.2 μm long, 0.7 μm in diameter, and a cell volume of 0.5 μm3.
 Their dry weight is 0.05 pg and wet weight is 0.5 pg.
 3 types of cell division are known to exist within AAPB, 2 daughter-cell division, 4 daughter-cell division, and the non-typical 3 daughter-cell division, commonly referred to as Y-cell division.
 AAPB are usually pink or orange in color when isolated from water.
 Current data suggests that marine bacteria have generation times of several days, whereas new evidence exists that shows AAPB to have a much shorter generation time.
 All species of AAPB produce large amounts of carotenoid pigments.
 The color of each species is due to the presence of carotenoids, giving peaks in the blue and green absorption spectra.
-LH complexes with unusual absorption maxima have been discovered due to the isolation and characterization of new aerobic phototrophic species.
+Light harvesting complexes with unusual absorption maxima have been discovered due to the isolation and characterization of new aerobic phototrophic species.

 A new strain of aerobic anoxygenic phototrophic bacteria, JF-1, was recently isolated from deep-ocean hydrothermal vent waters.
 These bacteria were found to be pleomorphic which shapes varying from coccoid and ovoid rods, to bean-shaped.
 The coccoid bacteria were from 0.4 to 0.5 μm in size.
-The ovoid rods were 0.4-0.5 by 1.0-1.2 μm in size.
+The ovoid rods were 0.4 to 0.5 μm in diameter, and 1.0 to 1.2 μm in length.
 Thread-like formations of up to five bacterial cells were also observed in these vents.

 Taxonomy

-Aerobic anoxygenic phototrophic bacteria are divided into two genera.
-There are two marine (Erythrobacter and Roseobacter) and six freshwater (Acidiphilium, Erythromicrobium, Blastomonas (synonym: Erythromonas), Porphyrobacter, Roseococcus, and Sandaracinobacter) genera of these bacteria.
-AAP bacteria represent a variety of species that belong to subgroups of Alpha-, Beta- and Gammaproteobacteria.
-This group of bacteria is divided into six major phyla including Proteobacteria, Chlorobi, Chloroflexi, Firmicutes, Acidobacteria, and Gemmatimonadetes.
+Aerobic anoxygenic phototrophic bacteria are divided into two groups; there are two marine genera (Erythrobacter and Roseobacter), and five freshwater genera (Acidiphilium, Blastomonas (synonym: Erythromonas), Erythrobacter, Roseococcus, and Sandaracinobacter).
+Most AAP bacteria belong to subgroups of Alphaproteobacteria, but some species are known within the Betaproteobacteria and Gammaproteobacteria.
+Additionally, Chloracidobacterium thermophilum and Gemmatimonas phototrophica are recently characterized species of AAPB within the phyla Acidobacteria and Gemmatimonadota, respectively.
 Of phototrophic prokaryotes in the ocean, AAP bacteria are the third most numerous group.